 The warning is too late as Joker has deployed one of the Batplane.
 The Batplane immediately fires its lasers at Batman’s direction.
 End of issue.

 The Good: There is no time to waste.
-We already got the prelude that build the foundation for what “The Joker War” was going to be about in the form of “Their Dark Designs.”
+We already got the prelude that builds the foundation for what “The Joker War” was going to be about in the form of “Their Dark Designs.”
 With that foundation built “The Joker War” can hit the ground running from the opening chapter.
 That is exactly what James Tynion and Jorge Jimenez effectively do with Batman #95.

 There is no messing around with the start of “The Joker War.”
-Tynion and Jimenez gets right down to business as the fallout of Joker stealing all of Bruce Wayne’s fortune and getting the world to believe he was embezzling all of Wayne Enterprise’s money is on full display.
-This was all done without Batman realizing that this was happening to him until it was to late to launch a counterattack.
+Tynion and Jimenez get right down to business as the fallout of Joker stealing all of Bruce Wayne’s fortune and getting the world to believe he was embezzling all of Wayne Enterprise’s money is on full display.
+This was all done without Batman realizing that this was happening to him until it was too late to launch a counterattack.
 That feeling of Batman being behind the eight ball is captured well throughout the course of Batman #95.

-Opening Batman #95 with an early conversation Bruce had with Alfred when first taking on Joker was a good tone setter for multiple reason.
+Opening Batman #95 with an early conversation Bruce had with Alfred when first taking on Joker was a good tone-setter for multiple reasons.
 Tynion is able to continue to emphasize how important Alfred was in Bruce’s life through this scene.
 We see how Alfred was able to get Bruce to open up about his thoughts in a way no other person in Bruce’s life can.
 That honesty shows how Alfred’s death continues to resonate even after some time has passed since Bane killed Alfred.

 This also served to continue the thread that Bruce still hasn’t moved on from not having Alfred in his life.
 Alfred still is a presence in Bruce’s mind even as he has had everything taken away from him by Joker.
 Which makes the new chrome Batman suit that was revealed later on in the issue an interesting twist.
 While it is not said who designed the suit Tynion does seem to imply that it was a design Alfred was working on in secret once Bruce completed his current mission as Batman.
 As we saw in “Their Dark Designs,” Alfred wanted Bruce to grow from just being Batman and help move Gotham City forward.
 This new suit goes with that theme of Batman become a shining symbol of hope for the future that Alfred envisioned.